pioneers/PiElectrical/Boards/BatteryBuzzer/README.md

 #Battery Buzzer

-Reacts the how angry the battery is
+Reacts the how angry the battery is.
+This design is an experimental board using the magic TI chip.